 Specifically address whether ownership of natural resources, basic infrastructure, and major wealth-generating assets were privatized and/or extracted.

-Essays will be evaluated on the following considerations, ranked by weight:
+Essays will be reviewed on the following considerations:

 Clarity of the description and analysis of the development effort

-Critical analysis of the development effort and its ongoing effects, including intended and unintended effects, both positive and negative
+Critical and fact-based analysis of the development effort and its ongoing effects, including intended and unintended impacts, both positive and negative

 Clarity of the description of the wealth created by the development effort and the ownership of that wealth